CSC207-UofT/course-project-ask-the-magic-conch-shell/phase1/Design Document.md

 Since we have already converted this Book Management System into **a Spring Boot framework**, all of our existing files should be in their designated packages.
 The frontend files are in the **"resources"** package, with html files in the **"template"** folder and the other icons planned for phase 2 will be put into the **"static"** folder.
-The backend java files can be found in main/java, including the controller files.
-Please note that the controller might look slightly different when we enter phase2 since the controller is not yet connected to the frontend, meaning the Spring Boot annotation is not yet implemented.
+The backend java files can be found in main/java, including the com.bookSystem.controller files.
+Please note that the com.bookSystem.controller might look slightly different when we enter phase2 since the com.bookSystem.controller is not yet connected to the frontend, meaning the Spring Boot annotation is not yet implemented.